 Optimize your process

-Optimizing your content can be easy with the right tools, but there isn’t any software out there to help you optimize your process.
+Optimizing your content is easy with the right tools, but there isn’t any software out there to help you optimize your process.
 There are, however, metrics that you can keep track of to help you determine:

 - How much time it should take to create content, whether a blog post, graphic, or video